mpv-player/mpv/DOCS/man/options.rst

     Keep in mind that some events can flush the cache or force a low level seek anyway, such as switching tracks, or attempting to seek before the start or after the end of the file.
-This option is experimental - thus disabled, and bugs are to be expected.

     The special value ``auto`` means ``yes`` in the same situation as ``--cache-secs`` is used (i.e. when the stream appears to be a network